cosmic-zip/witch_craft/README.md

 ### WITCH_CRAFT

-WITCH_CRAFT is a versatile task automation software designed to serve as the foundation for various cybersecurity modules.
-Whether you're diving into forensic research, conducting OSINT (Open Source Intelligence), running scans, setting up backup and copying workflows, or even performing intrusion tests on applications and APIs, WITCH_CRAFT aims to be your go-to platform.
+WITCH_CRAFT is a task automation tool for cybersecurity.
+It handles forensic research, OSINT, scanning, backups, data copying, and penetration testing for apps and APIs, serving as a flexible platform for diverse security tasks.

 ### Visit the wiki: